cirospat/newproject/docs/developer.rst

 --------

-.. method:: processo
+.. method:: io (prova)

     This method is called for each request that goes through the download middleware.
+This method is called for each request that goes through the download middleware.

-       :meth:`process_request` should either: return ``None``, return a :class:`prova` object,
+       :meth:`nero` e return ``rosso``, return a :class:`prova` object,

 .. bottom of content